-Protecting web applications in 2018 is complex, challenging and, for many organizations, an impossible task.
-The sheer volume and variety of attacks overwhelms traditional security tools.
-In the past 12 months, some of the world’s most advanced businesses experienced devastating data breaches, with material impacts on their customers, market capitalisation / shareholder value, and reputation.
+Protecting web applications is complex, challenging and, for many organizations, an impossible task.
+The sheer volume and variety of attacks overwhelm traditional security tools.
+Over the past few years, some of the world’s most advanced businesses experienced devastating data breaches, with material impacts on their customers, shareholder value, and reputation.

 Underlying this escalation is a change in the tactics attackers use.
 They leverage automation to:

-- exploit the new genre of more sophisticated attacks such as account takeover / credential abuse, ticket scalping, credit card fraud.
+- Exploit the new genre of more sophisticated attacks such as account takeover, credential abuse, ticket scalping, and credit card fraud

 Leveraging automation exploits the design flaws in traditional Web Application Firewalls (WAFs) solutions running in most organizations.
 In the same way that attackers built solutions to evade our static, rule-based email filtering and virus protection, they are now working around the static rulesets powering WAFs.

 Isn’t my WAF stopping that?

 Traditional approaches to secure web applications typically focus on protecting against website defacement, data extraction, and ensuring applications are available under high load.
 This relies on a combination of WAFs to protect the application code/functionality and DDoS solutions to protect against high volume network attacks.

 These old-school methods of protecting web applications are not equipped to deal with attack automation.
 The web application firewall ruleset is a static configuration, limited to guarding against known attacks.
 As the frequency of new Common Vulnerabilities and Exposures (CVEs) escalates, the complexity and time required to build and maintain a list of known and accurate attack signatures is exponentially more complex.